-Doctor's choice of words may influence family's decision to permit CPR in critically illMay 9th, 2013 in Other /
+Doctor's choice of words may influence family's decision to permit CPR in critically illMay 9, 2013 in Medicine & Health / Other

 A physician's choice of words when talking with family members about whether or not to try cardiopulmonary resuscitation (CPR) if a critically ill patient's heart stops may influence the decision, according to a study by University of Pittsburgh researchers in the June edition of Critical Care Medicine and now available online.